anishb266/multitenancy/README.md

-# Dynamic Multi-Tenancy using Spring Boot + Hibernate (Simplified)
+# Dynamic Multi-Tenancy using Spring Boot with JPA
-Spring Boot + Hibernate Multi-tenancy